This post was contributed to ConsumerSafety.org by Jen MacCormack.

-After inspiring a rare wave of bipartisan support, a sweeping new health care bill, called the 21st Century Cures Act, was approved recently by both houses of the United States Congress.
-This act is intended to funnel over $6 billion in funding towards important areas of medical research and innovation, and is likely to stir up big changes in the world of pharmaceuticals and medical devices.
+A sweeping new health care bill was recently approved by both houses of the United States Congress.
+The 21st Century Cures Act is intended to funnel over $6 billion in funding towards areas of medical research and innovation.
+It is likely to stir up big changes in the world of pharmaceuticals and medical devices.

 Drug and Medical Device Companies and the FDA

-A portion of the bill’s funding will go to the National Institutes of health to back more biomedical research in neuroscience, genetic medicine, and cancer prevention and treatment.
-The $4.8 billion would support research at other institutions as well, in the form of grant money for important projects. doled out in portions over the next decade, is subject to approval in annual appropriations bills.
-While this means it’s not guaranteed funding for the NIH, it’s still an encouraging sign that lawmakers on both sides of the aisle agree that funding basic medical research needs to be a national priority.
+A portion of the bill's funding will go to the National Institutes of Health (NIH) to back more biomedical research in neuroscience, genetic medicine, and cancer prevention and treatment.
+The $4.8 billion would support research at other institutions as well.
+The grant money will be doled out in portions over the next decade.
+This is an encouraging sign that lawmakers on both sides of the aisle agree that funding basic medical research needs to be a national priority.